EarlPitts/bsc-thesis/thesis.md

 The program requires no further actions from the user, the program will do the attaching and detaching of the BPF programs automatically when it detects the starting and stopping of pods in the cluster.

 # Developer Documentation

+The projects contains the following modules and files:

+## `ratelimit_master.py`

+This module contains the logic that runs on the cluster's master node.
+When its started, it first loads the cluster's configuration, then it begins watching for events in the cluster.
+If it detects the starting or stopping of a pod, the corresponding function is triggered.
+If the event it detected was the deletion of pod, it sends a message to the right node, that the pinned BPF program should be removed.
+In the case of a pod creation event, first the BPF program with the value for rate limiting, which is given in the pod's configuration file is created, then it's sent to the node, where the pod was created, together with information that tells the node how to attach the program.

+## `ratelimit_slave.py`

+The `ratelimit_slave.py` module runs on each worker node.
+When it's started, it creates a server socket, then blocks, waiting for incoming connections.
+Based on the message it gets from the establised connection with the master node, either the `__attach()` or `__detach()` function is executed.
+When the master node want's to attach a new BPF program, the TODO

+## `bpf_generator.py`

+This module is responsible for generating the BPF program that will be attached to the pod's cgroup.
+It contains a template TODO

+## `bpf_helpers.h`

+The `bpf_helpers.h` header file contains some helper functions that are needed for compiling the BPF program.
+The `bpf_generator.py` module links to it while generating the program.

 ## Architectural Overview